BrentBaccala/GPT4/README.md

 It computes a non-reduced Grobner basis using the naive Buchberger's algorithm as documented on [this wikipedia page](wikipedia.org/Buchberger's_Algorithm).

+There is a single test case, taken from [Bernd Sturmfel's article](https://math.berkeley.edu/~bernd/what-is.pdf)

 The input prompts are pre-processed using `m4`, so GPT-4 never sees an `include` line, but rather gets the common file included.